msi-shamim/flutter_project_structure/README.md

 ## Usage

-You can use this package as a command-line tool to generate your project structure.
+You can use this package as a command-line tool to generate your project structure within a press of the Enter button.

 ### Basic Usage